ethereum/consensus-specs/sync/optimistic.md

 ### Execution Engine Errors

-A consensus engine MUST NOT interpret an error or failure to respond to a message as a `SYNCING`, `VALID` or `INVALID` response.
-A message which receives and error or no response MUST NOT be permitted to modify the fork choice `Store`.
-A consensus engine MAY queue such a message for later processing.
+When an execution engine returns an error or fails to respond to a payload validity request some block, a consensus engine:

+- MUST NOT optimistically import the block.
+- MAY queue the block for later processing.

 ### Assumptions about Execution Engine Behaviour